DeviceDrive/Docs/ManagementPortal/Pagehelp/manage_ota_wrf.md

-This page allows you to upgrade a single device to a particular product version.
-MAC address (12 characters) must be known in advance.
-A product version contains both the WRF01 firmware version and CLIENT firmware version.
+This page allows you to upgrade a single device to a particular WRF01 firmware version.
+Please select the desired version from the box, than click Upgrade... button to schedule an upgrade.

 # Get Started
 1. [Watch the video](https://www.youtube.com/watch?v=ffu48lyhWfc&t=1s)